microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 - `Tag` - A hashtable of key/ value metadata that can be used to filter and identify rules and rule results.
 - `If` - A precondition that must evaluate to `$True` before the rule is executed.
 - `DependsOn` - A list of rules this rule depends on.
 Rule dependencies must execute successfully before this rule is executed.
+- `Configure` - A set of default configuration values.
+These values are only used when the baseline configuration does not contain the key.
 - `Body` - A script block definition of the rule containing one or more PSRule keywords and PowerShell expressions.

 Examples: